urbit/urbit.org-reloaded/content/using/operations/hosting.md

 +++
-title = "Hosting Your Ship On The Cloud" description = "How to host your ship in the cloud so you can access it from any device." template = "page_indiced.html" weight = 2 aliases = ["docs/using/hosting/"]
+title = "Hosting Your Ship In The Cloud" description = "How to host your ship in the cloud so you can access it from any device." template = "page_indiced.html" weight = 2
 [extra]
 hidetitle = "true"
 +++